-A System object™ is a specialized kind of MATLAB® object that is optimized for iterative processing.
+A System object™ is a specialized MATLAB® object that is optimized for iterative processing.
 Use System objects when you need to run an object multiple times or process data in a loop.
-When defining your own System object, use the following suggestions to help your code run efficiently.
+When defining your own System object, use the following suggestions to help your System object run more quickly.

 Define all one-time calculations in the